Frequently Asked Questions

 US Black Chambers: Cares Act and more links & resources

 Gallery Job Listings

-San Francisco: Altman Siegel is seeking an experienced art handler with registrar experience.
-This is a full time job, Tuesday-Friday 10-6 and Saturday 11-5, plus overtime during openings and installations.
+Altman Siegel seeks an experienced, full time Art Handler / Registrar.
+Hours are Tuesday-Friday 10-6 and Saturday 11-5 plus overtime during openings and installations.
 The ideal candidate will be enthusiastic about an art world job and have knowledge of the contemporary art world.
-For a full job description, email firstname.lastname@example.org.
+For the full job description, write to email@example.com.